-- Wavy lines () used with a sign mean a shake of the hand or fingers. - Dotted lines (-----) show how the sign looks when it begins. - The darker sign is how it looks when it ends.
+- Arrows ( -> ) in the drawings show the direction of hand movement to make the sign. - Wavy lines ( ) used with a sign mean a shake of the hand or fingers. - Dotted lines ( -----) show how the sign looks when it begins. - The darker sign is how it looks when it ends.

-NOTE: A few signs shown here are based on letters of the alphabet (for example, 'it' uses the letter T, and 'we' the letter 'W').
+NOTE: A few signs shown here are based on letters of the alphabet (for example, "it" uses the letter "T," and "we" the letter "W").
 Change these signs if you speak a different language, or if you want to avoid signs based on letters.

-I, ME YOU THEY, THEM or MALE (MAN) FEMALE (WOMAN) Note: The male and female signs are used as the base to make signs for boy, girl, father, mother, etc. FATHER MOTHER BROTHER SISTER BOY GIRL GRANDFATHER GRANDMOTHER FRIEND BABY MY YOUR HE, HIM SHE, HER HIS, HER, THEIR, YOUR Direct sign toward person.
-IT Or point to object.
-WE OUR
+I, ME YOU THEY, THEM or MALE (MAN) FEMALE (WOMAN) Note: The male and female signs are used as the base to make signs for boy, girl, father, mother, etc.

+FATHER MOTHER BROTHER SISTER ВОУ GIRL

+and the second second A Way

+GRANDFATHER GRANDMOTHER FRIEND BABY MY YOUR

+1 \ ~ !

+The state of the s The Contract of the Contract o